Anthropologist: Career

+Methods anthropologists use

+A central method anthropologists use is participant observation and having informal conversations with people.
+Anthropologists take part in both observed conversations and participatory conversations.
+Observed is where the anthropologist is observing a conversation that is happening without them directly involved.
+On the other hand, participatory conversations are where they are actually talking to the participant which can be in the form of an interview.

 Cultural anthropologist

-Culture anthropology is a sub-field of anthropology specializing in the study of different cultures.
+Cultural anthropology is a sub-field of anthropology specializing in the study of different cultures.
 They study both small-scale, traditional communities, such as isolated villages, and large-scale, modern societies, such as large cities.
 They look at different behaviors and patterns within a culture.
 In order to study these cultures, many anthropologists will live among the culture they are studying.

-Cultural anthropologists can work as professors, work for corporations, nonprofit organizations, as well government agencies.
-The field is very large and people can do a lot as a cultural anthropologist.
+Cultural anthropologists can work as professors, work for corporations, nonprofit organizations, as well as government agencies.

+Linguistic anthropologist

+Linguistic anthropology is a sub-field of anthropology that specializes in the study of how random sounds eventually collect into meaningful language.
+Linguistic anthropologists are the people studying ways in which language can create and sustain beliefs, relationships, and meaning in the world.

+In order to become a professional linguistic anthropologist, people obtain their doctorate degrees in anthropology.
+During the PhD, students take 3-4 years of coursework, including classes such as phonetics, morphology, and syntax.
+Next, they acquire an in depth understanding of the history and society of a specific place in the world.
+After finishing their coursework and finishing exams, they move onto their fieldwork.

+There are job opportunities both in and out of academia.
+Other jobs may include researching social media and information technology practices and policymaking for bilingual language education.
+Another option is creating their own new language.

 Notable anthropologists and publications

 Some notable anthropologists include: Molefi Kete Asante, Ruth Benedict, Franz Boas, Ella Deloria, St. Clair Drake, John Hope Franklin, James George Frazer, Clifford Geertz, Edward C. Green, Zora Neale Hurston, Claude Lévi-Strauss, Bronisław Malinowski, Margaret Mead, Elsie Clews Parsons, Pearl Primus, Paul Rabinow, Alfred Radcliffe-Brown, Marshall Sahlins, Nancy Scheper-Hughes (b.
-1944), Hortense Spillers, Edward Burnett Tylor (1832–1917) and Frances Cress Welsing.
+1944), Al-Shater Bossely Abdul Jalil (1901–1977), Hortense Spillers, Edward Burnett Tylor (1832–1917) and Frances Cress Welsing.